-As part of the French Business Climate Pledge announced in November 2015, SCOR has reaffirmed its commitment to proactively keep promoting complementary initiatives in terms of both mitigating and adapting to climate change by 2020.
+As part of the French Business Climate Pledge announced in November 2015 in the lead-up to the Paris Climate Summit (COP21), SCOR has reaffirmed its commitment to proactively keep promoting complementary initiatives in terms of both mitigating and adapting to climate change by 2020.
 This includes the definition of quantified objectives in terms of both of greenhouse gas emissions and investments in green real estate and infrastructure as well as a divestment from its coal exposure.